 Connections View: The Gig Performer screen in which you can connect plugins to one another.
-A collection of interconnected plugins is also sometimes known as a plugin architecture.

 Gig: A Gig Performer file containing all the data you have created-rackspaces, variations, and all widgets and widget groups.
-(See below)

-Instance: An iteration of an app.
-Gig Performer supports multiple instances, allowing you to launch it several times in one computer, with each instance operating simultaneously but independently.
-For example, you can use instances to give different band members the ability to change the rackspace affecting their particular instrument without changing the rackspaces affecting different instruments.
+Instance: Multiple copies of Gig Performer can be launched and run simultaneously on a single computer.
+Each of these independent copies, running in its own window, is called an "instance" of Gig Performer.
+This is useful for applications like giving different band members the ability to change the rackspace affecting their particular instrument without changing the rackspaces affecting different instruments.
 Click here for more information.

 MIDI: An acronym for Musical Instrument Digital Interface-a standard protocol for the interchange of musical information between computers, controllers, and hardware-based electronic musical instruments such as synthesizers and samplers.
-(See below)